Akshhhh2211/Weather-Detector/README.md

 The **WeatherApp** is a **web application** built using **React.js**.
 It leverages the **www.weatherapi.com** API to retrieve detailed weather information for a given city.

 ## Live Demo
-Check out [Live Demo] (https://main--whatscurrentweather.netlify.app/) deployed on Vercel.
+Check out https://main--whatscurrentweather.netlify.app/ deployed on Netlify.

 ## Prerequisites